0xChunks/embedded-systems-lab/README.md

-# 🛠️ Embedded Systems Lab – by 0xChunks
+# Embedded Systems Lab – by 0xChunks

-Welcome to my personal embedded systems lab—a hands-on collection of real-world projects designed to sharpen my skills across:

-- 🧠 Low-level Linux kernel development
-- 📟 Hardware/software interfacing
-- 📡 Embedded RF + networking
-- ⚡ GPIO, interrupts, UART, and device drivers
-- 🔧 Soldering, breadboarding, and PCB design
-- 🔌 Platforms: Raspberry Pi, ESP32, Arduino Mega, Arty S7, and more

-This lab is fully aligned with my MS Computer Engineering focus in Tactical Networking & Embedded Systems and supports my internship preparation at Persistent Systems.
+Welcome to my personal embedded systems lab—a focused, practical environment for learning and applying embedded software, Linux kernel development, RF systems, digital hardware design, and hardware/software co-integration.
+This repository serves as a cornerstone for my professional development in embedded systems, aligned with both my graduate studies and internship goals.

 ---

+## Graduate Focus – MS in Computer Engineering @ NC State

+This project aligns with my MS in Computer Engineering with a concentration in Tactical Networking and Embedded Systems.
+My studies include embedded architecture, Linux operating systems, wireless networks, RF system design, digital hardware, and ASIC/FPGA verification.

+These projects help reinforce and apply concepts in:
+- Embedded firmware and real-time control
+- Linux kernel module development
+- Mesh networking and wireless communication
+- FPGA design and system integration
+- Hardware/software co-design and performance optimization

+---

+## Internship Preparation

+This lab is designed to build practical experience in:
+- Linux-based system development and kernel module interaction
+- Interfacing with GPIO, interrupts, and UART peripherals
+- Schematic-level hardware debugging and digital signal interfacing
+- Embedded communication protocols including UART and RF (ESP-NOW)
+- Integrating microcontrollers, FPGAs, and wireless devices into cohesive systems
+- Soldering, PCB prototyping, and interfacing electronics with computing platforms

+By completing this lab, I aim to contribute meaningfully to real-world embedded and communication systems, while continuing to develop into a versatile and dependable embedded systems engineer.

+---

-## 🧩 Project Structure
+## Project Structure

 | Folder | Title                       | Description |
 |--------|-----------------------------|-------------|